 - Improving self-esteem

 - Peak performance enhancement in sports and the arts

-- Coping with chronic trauma and/or chronic illness
+- Coping with chronic trauma, stress, and/or chronic illness

 I also work rather extensively with couples to help them improve communication and enhance their closeness and intimacy, resolving some of the “triggers” to distancing and isolation that can occur in the context of a relationship.